 - TSX — WILD

 Karine Courtemanche, a non-executive and independent director of WildBrain, is CEO of the award-winning media agencies PHD Canada and Touché!, both owned by the Omnicom Media Group (OMG).
 At Touché!, Courtemanche previously held the positions of President, from 2010-2019, and Vice President of Strategy, from 2003-2010.
 During her tenure, Touché! has been named Agency of the Year six times by Strategy Magazine, and Courtemanche herself was named Media Agency Leader of the Year three times.
-In 2020, Touché! ranked as the fifth-most awarded media agency in the world in the WARC 100, an industry benchmark recognizing excellence in creativity, media and effectiveness.
+In 2022, Touché! ranked as the sixth-most awarded media agency in the world in the WARC 100, an industry benchmark recognizing excellence in creativity, media and effectiveness.
 In addition to leading these prominent agencies, Courtemanche is the Chair of the Canadian Media Directors’ Council (CMDC) and sits on the Board of directors of the Canadian Ad Standards.
-She has previously sat on the Board of Fillactive/FitSpirit, a Quebec-based non-profit dedicated to helping girls discover the benefits of being physically active.
+She is also on the Board of CHU Ste-Justine Foundation, a Quebec-based non-profit dedicated to a world-class university health centre that is building a healthier future for mothers and children.
 In addition, Courtemanche has served on the jury of the Cannes Lions International Festival of Creativity (2019), the premiere global event for the advertising and creative communications industry, and as Chair of the Jury for the Media Innovation Awards (2014 and 2019).

-Erin Elofson, a non-executive and independent director of WildBrain, has more than 20 years of experience in the tech space across product management, partnerships, and software and advertising sales leadership and is currently the Head of the Canada and APAC Region at Pinterest.
+Erin Elofson, a non-executive and independent director of WildBrain, has more than 20 years of experience in the tech space across product management, partnerships, and software and advertising leadership and is currently the Head of the Canada and APAC Region at Pinterest.
 Previously, Ms. Elofson led the Financial Services, Technology and Media, and Travel and Tourism businesses at Facebook Canada and, prior to her role with Facebook, she was the global lead for Microsoft's partnership with BMO Financial Group.
 Ms. Elofson holds an M.A. from York University with a specialization in Technology in Practice.